treeb33/cs4100-nutrition-opt/README.md

 ## Search Algorithms

-We plan to implement and compare three search methods from scratch:
+We plan to implement and compare three search methods from scratch.

 ### Hill Climbing with Random Restarts

-Starts with a random meal plan and repeatedly accepts changes that improve the score.
-Random restarts help the algorithm try new starting points if it gets stuck.
+Hill climbing starts with a randomly generated meal plan and accepts changes that improve its score.
+If the algorithm gets stuck at a plan that cannot be improved with small changes, a random restart allows it to begin searching from a new starting point.

 ### Simulated Annealing

-Sometimes accepts a worse plan early in the search, which may help it move out of local optima and eventually find a stronger solution.
+Simulated annealing may accept a worse plan earlier in the search process.
+This can help it move away from a plan that seems good at first but prevents stronger improvements later on.
+As the search continues, the algorithm becomes more selective.

 ### Genetic Algorithm

-Starts with multiple meal plans and improves them through selection, crossover, and mutation.
-This allows the algorithm to explore different possible plans at the same time.
+The genetic algorithm starts with multiple possible meal plans instead of relying on one starting plan.
+Stronger plans are selected to help create new plans.
+The algorithm can combine sections of two plans or randomly change individual meals as it searches for better solutions.

 ## Dataset

 We are currently deciding on a public recipe dataset.
 Our options include Food.com Recipes, RecipeNLG, and USDA FoodData Central.

-The dataset should ideally provide:
+The dataset should ideally provide information about:

 - Calories and macronutrients
-- Ingredients
+- Ingredients included in each recipe
 - Preparation time
-- Dietary information
+- Dietary labels or restrictions
 - Cost information, if available

+If cost is not directly available in the selected dataset, we may need to simplify that part of the objective function or estimate costs using ingredient information.

 ## Evaluation Plan

-We will compare the three search algorithms based on:

-- Final objective score
-- Constraint satisfaction rate
-- Runtime or convergence speed
-- Overall practicality of the generated plans
+We will compare the three search algorithms by looking at the quality of the final meal plans they produce.
+We want to see whether each algorithm creates plans that satisfy the required constraints, reaches a strong objective score, and does so within a reasonable amount of time.

-Because local search results can depend on the initial starting point, we plan to run each algorithm multiple times and compare its overall performance.
+Because local search can produce different results depending on where it starts, we plan to run each algorithm multiple times.
+This will allow us to compare their performance more fairly rather than relying on one result from each method.

 ## Planned Repository Structure